 Megacolon resection in ischaemic colitis.
 Surgeons resecting (removing) a patient's colon (large intestine, centre) that has become enlarged and dilated (megacolon) due to ischaemic colitis.
 Ischaemic colitis is the inflammation and injury of the large intestine as a result of inadequate blood supply.
-Here, Covidien Ligasure mechanical cutters are being used to divide the colonic mesentery (mesocolon) before resection.
-The mesentery is a fold of tissue on the wall of the peritoneal cavity.
-It attaches to the intestines and contains the arteries and veins that supply the intestine.
+Here, the surgeon is holding the caecum (beginning of the large intestine), with the divided terminal ileum (small intestine) also visible.

 Model release not required.
 Property release not required.